-Bustling street life and tea houses give Azerbaijan a very Middle Eastern flavor.
+Bustling street life and tea houses give Azerbaijan a very Middle Eastern flavour.
 Do stay away from the Armenian-Azerbaijan border as this is a region still engulfed by conflict.

 The currency in Georgia is the Lari, but US dollars and Russian rubles are also useful to have on you.
 They can be exchanged in shops in the larger cities.
 Traveler’s checks and credit cards are useless.